Encryption and Security Homepage

 Enigmail offers two options for a key type when generating a new Key Pair.
 These options are DSA/El Gamal and RSA.
 The types are quite different and their diferent properties are explained below.
 The type of key you create is also impacted on what Secure Hash Algorithm (SHA) you want to use for signing email.

 DSA keys are used for signing email (DSA: Digital Signnature Algorithm) and use a 160bit Secure Hash Algorithm.
 If you select a DSA key pair, you will get a DSA key that is 1024bits for signing email and an El Gamal key that is whatever key size you specified for encryptiong your email.
-The El Gamal encryption key is a subkey to the DSA key and this is generated by default.
-There is no evidence to suggest that one type of key is stronger than another in terms of cryptography.
-If you are interested, I recommend that you read the Wikipedia pages on DSA and El Gamal.
+The El Gamal encryption key is a subkey to the DSA key.
+If you are interested in using this key type, I recommend that you read the Wikipedia pages on DSA and El Gamal.

 RSA Keys can be used to sign and encrypt email.
 This has its advantages in that public key sizes are kept small, and RSA is widely accepted to be faster at encryption and decryption.
 Crucially, RSA keys support larger SHA sizes including the most modern SHA256 and SHA512.
 RSA keys can be configured to sign only or encrypt only when used as a subkey, but in order to set this up, you would need to use the GnuPG command line.
 If you are interested, the Wikipedia page on RSA is an informative read, but I would urge you to read the section on SHA Signing Algorithms before you decide which key type to choose.